Nicky Hayden crashes in the rain at the British Grand Prix, June 24, 2007. Photo Credit: Patrick Lundin/Gold & Goose.

 Straight Outta Owensboro

-Born and raised in Owensboro, Kentucky, Hayden's whole family raced motorbikes, including his mum and two sisters.
-By the ripe ol' age of 3, he was learning the art of how to throw a leg over and was racing (and winning!) flatrack not long after.
-He rose up through the ranks, collecting wall-cases of trophies along the way, and at the age of 21, he was crowned the youngest Superbike Champion of the American series.
+He rose up through the ranks, collecting wall-cases of trophies along the way, and by 21, he was crowned the youngest Superbike Champion of the American series.
 This helped him secure the very coveted Repsol Honda factory ride alongside the greatest motorcycle racer of all time, Italy’s pride and joy, Valentino Rossi.

 Never Give Up.
 Never Give In.